 Create a “clean as you go” culture by providing each station with quick-access disinfectant wipes and small disposal bins.
 Schedule 5-10 minutes between appointments specifically for cleanup.
 Consider hiring a dedicated salon cleaner during peak hours to handle continuous maintenance of common areas, allowing stylists to focus on clients while maintaining hygiene standards.

-Are eco-friendly cleaning products effective for salon disinfection?
+Are Eco-Friendly & Safe Products cleaning products effective for salon disinfection?

-Yes, many green cleaning for salons products now meet disinfection standards while being safer for staff and clients.
+Yes, many professional cleaning using non-toxic, biodegradable products for salons products now meet disinfection standards while being safer for staff and clients.
 Look for products with ingredients like hydrogen peroxide, citric acid, or thymol that have EPA approval for pathogen elimination.
 These alternatives reduce respiratory irritation and skin sensitivity issues compared to traditional chemical disinfectants while still meeting health department requirements.